fxxrytail/skzcode/content/support/skz-comeback/index.md

 * You may either search or click recommendations for the fillers.
 * Stream non-kpop videos, if you want to watch a video of a cat or a puppy then go :D. I personally recommend watching from "TedEd" channel, it's educational and their videos are just around 5-minutes :D

+# Global Streaming

+Aside from YouTube, streaming their music on platforms such as **Spotify**, **Apple Music**, etc is the easiest way to enjoy Stray Kids music.
+Aside from enjoying their music using your own playlists, it is helpful for Stray Kids' if you stream their music using a _focused playlist_.
+It is a playlist currated to boost Stray Kids' music streams by streaming more of their title track and/or latest single.
+There are also focused playlist so an album will reach a milestone sooner.
+You may make your own focused playlist, save and stream fanbases' playlist, or most conviniently stream on **Stationhead** where you should connect your Premium Spotify/Apple Music account and the fanbases are the ones currating and controlling the songs for you.

+You may find more information and tutorials for **Youtube, Spotify, Apple Music, Stationhead** and more on {{< a "Stray Kids Comeback Guide's Global Streaming Guides" "https://www.straykidscomebackguide.com/global-streaming">}}

-### End note
+# End note

-Those are the basics of supporting Stray Kids mainly to get _Music Show Wins_ and _Billboard_ but also for a chance for them to be nominated on _Award Ceremonies_.
-There are more things I didn't mentioned here such as other music platforms like Spotify, Apple Music, iTunes etc. but you may see them on SKZ fanbases guides.

-Sudden changes may apply so for faster updates and more projects you may follow this Twitter list of {{< a "Stray Kids fanbases and fan accounts" "https://twitter.com/i/lists/1329107408015167488">}}.
-For Instagram you may follow {{< a "skzvotinginfo" "https://www.instagram.com/skzvotinginfo/">}}.

-Enjoy Stray Kids comeback\~! :wink:
+Stray Kids always work hard for their comeback, they always say that they do it for STAYs.
+As a STAY, we can reciprocate this love by supporting them through our own ways but it's better that we join forces as a fandom to reach goals together.
+As our leader Bang Chan said "When STAYs become one, hold hands & really unite, I feel like we're unstoppable"

+Let's enjoy Stray Kids' comeback and support them :heart:

 ![Stray Kids CHEESE](images/skz-cheese.jpg)

 _This post was made to help STAYs visiting this website be aware of Stray Kids comeback and give an overview about the things we may do as STAYs for Stray Kids' success.
-This post was first written during NOEASY era (Aug 2021) and updated every comeback.
 The guides linked here are not made by me and I'm not part of the fanbase team mentioned.
 I included links that I see helpful.
 I wrote down the overview but some information may have changed without me realizing.
 It's best to follow Stray Kids fanbase accounts for faster update.
 You may also DM me at {{< a "@CH_SKZ_" "https://twitter.com/CH_SKZ__">}} if information here is outdated, I'll try to update this when I can._